The International Rescue Committee (UK registered charity number 1065972) (“IRC”), is committed to protecting your privacy.

 We may also analyse your personal information to create a record of your interests and preferences.
-This allows us to ensure communications are relevant and timely, to contact you in the most appropriate and relevant way and in general to provide you with an improved user experience.
-It also helps us to understand the background of our supporters so that we can make appropriate requests to those who may be willing and able to give more than they already do, enabling us to raise funds and help beneficiaries sooner and more cost-effectively.
+This allows us to ensure communications are relevant and timely, to contact you in the most appropriate and relevant way and in general to provide you with an improved supporter experience.
+It also helps us to understand the background of our supporters so that we can make appropriate requests to those who may be willing and able to give more than they already do, enabling us to raise funds and help clients sooner and more cost-effectively.

-If you would prefer us not to use your personal information for supporter research please let us know by using the contact details below.
+If you would prefer us not to use your personal information for supporter research, please let us know by using the contact details below.